Skywatching FAQs

 For personal help using your telescope, attend a telescope clinic hosted by the Raleigh Astronomy Club (RAC) and consider joining the Chapel Hill Astronomical and Observational Society (CHAOS) or the Raleigh Astronomy Club (RAC).

-Skywatching sessions are in outdoor locations with varying terrain and darkness.
+Skywatching events are in outdoor locations with varying terrain and darkness.
 If you have special accessibility needs, please contact Morehead ahead of time with your questions.

 No need to prepare, but a good way to learn more about what’s visible in the current sky is by attending live programs at Morehead Planetarium, such as Carolina Skies (recommended for ages 8 through adults), Starry Nights (adults and teens), or Star Families (families with children ages 7 to 12).